 Once through the second tunnel, it wasn’t long before we cut to the left into the first available street that leads to the piazza and the Duomo di Amalfi, its golden mosaics alight in the glow of the low lights of evening.

-We walk up the street to the left of the Cathedral, through the curving cobblestone pathway of the Via dei Prefetturi until we see the welcoming lights of the the Tavern.
+We walk up the street to the left of the Cathedral, through the curving cobblestone pathway of the Via dei Prefetturi until we see the welcoming lights of the Tavern.

 It was quiet inside with only one other couple in the cozy white dining room with vaulted ceilings and dark brown beams.
 They were expecting us, and we were swiftly seated near a window by a friendly waiter who spoke much better English than we spoke Italian.

 Although we were on the lookout for “polpo,” we needn’t have worried.
-They had provided a menu with the English translations below each item.
-Translations can be ridiculously funny, though.
+They provided a menu with the English translations below each item.
+Translations can be funny, though.
 We both looked at each other when we came to one item in particular:

 “What the heck is a ‘Flying Squid’”?